wikimatze/wikimatze.de/source/posts/github-two-factor-authentication-failed-for-https.html.markdown

 1. Open your Account Settings.
-2. Click on Applications - this is where you can find a section to  create your _Personal Access Token_
+2. Click on Developer settings - this is where you can find a section to  create your _Personal Access Token_
 3. Save the password in some encrypted file.